rafosorio/iks-workshop/_docs/how1/monitor-cluster.md

 ---
-title: Deploying and Running
+title: Monitoring your Cluster
-permalink: /docs/deploy-app-lab1/
+permalink: /docs/monitor-cluster/
 ---

 <a name="top"/>